Water Protection & Conservation

 Did you know?

 The province is providing a consistent approach to addressing the potential impact of residential, commercial and industrial activity on the riparian fish habitat.
-For more information on the RAR, please visit the BC Government website.Water conservation is not just about water shortages.
-It is more effective and less costly to conserve water than it is to build new infrastructure.
+For more information on the RAR, please visit the BC Government website.Water Conservation Initiatives

 Long-range climate projections show that our region can expect longer summer dry spells and decreased winter snowpack, limiting future summer water availability.